From Image to Video, what do we need in multimodal LLMs?: Introduction

-Similar to Image LLMs, Video Large Language Models (Video LLMs)\cite{liu2023one, huang2023vtimellm, song2023moviechat, maaz2023video, lin2023video} also apply LLMs' exceptional understanding abilities to videos.
-Given that videos and images both belong to visual modalities, the modal gap between them is smaller compared to the gap between images and texts.
-Intuitively, a video is an expansion of a series of images over time.
-Existing work on Image LLMs has already achieved well-aligned integration of images and texts, providing a solid foundation for aligning modalities in Video LLMs.
-Early work in Video LLMs, such as Video-ChatGPT\cite{maaz2023video}, built on the robust Image LLM LLaVA\cite{liu2024visual}, has shown groundbreaking results.
+Intuitively, since a video is an expansion of a series of images over time, a video and images both belong to visual modalities.
+The modal gap between them is much smaller compared to the gap between images and texts.
+Besides, Image LLMs have already achieved well-aligned integration of images and texts, providing a solid foundation for aligning modalities in Video LLMs.

-However, despite recent advancements in the Video LLM field, there appears to be limited consideration of the foundational work done with Image LLMs.
-Recent works\cite{jin2023chat, li2023mvbench, li2023llama} primarily use extensive multimodal training data, such as text, image-text pairs, and Video QA data, to conduct end-to-end training of video and textual modalities directly from scratch.
-Considering the smaller modal disparity between videos and images than between images and texts, this approach might not fully leverage the foundational work of Image LLMs, potentially impacting efficiency and resource utilization.

-A key question naturally arises: is there a way to fully utilize the modal alignment work completed by Image LLMs to quickly and efficiently develop Video LLMs?
-Building on previous work, we posit that this task can be divided into two key aspects: how to represent videos and how to extend Image LLMs' understanding of temporal information.
+Therefore, a key question naturally arises: \textbf{``Can we efficiently develop Video LLMs based on Image LLMs by fully utilizing the modal alignment knowledge contained in them?''} Considering that a video serves as a temporal extension of images, we posit that this problem can be divided into two key aspects: how to extract videos' representations adapted to Image LLMs and how to extend Image LLMs' understanding of temporal information.

-To address these key issues, we propose \method, a Resource-Efficient Development pipeline for Video LLMs from Image LLMs, utilizing the foundational work of Image LLMs with minimal training data and parameters for a quick start.
-Specifically, videos can be viewed as a temporal series of dense images.
-We derive corresponding spatial and temporal features through spatial and temporal pooling methods as video representation.
+To address these key issues, we propose RED-VILLM, a Resource-Efficient Development pipeline which builds Video LLMs directly from Image LLMs, as shown in Fig.~\ref{fig:fig1}(c).

-Furthermore, to enhance the temporal understanding capabilities of Image LLMs, we have designed a plug-and-play temporal enhancement module based on the alignment module of Image LLMs, enabling the integration and understanding of video temporal information and contextual relationships.
-Our experiments demonstrate that this plug-and-play temporal enhancement module significantly improves the model's temporal understanding capabilities.

-We also explored various methods of transitioning from Image LLMs to Video LLMs, finding the most efficient pipeline that allows any Image LLM to quickly evolve into a Video LLM using minimal instructional training data and parameters, achieving performance that surpasses the baseline.
-We have successfully implemented this transition from Image LLMs to Video LLMs with LLaVA and QWen-VL models.
-By relying on a small amount of Chinese instructional data, we have developed the first Video LLM capable of understanding videos in the Chinese community.